Top Tricks to Make A Weebly Site Load Faster

 The link above will take you to Google’s PageSpeed Insights tool, a free method to test your website’s speed, and identify issues.
-As a Weebly user, you’ll likely see a bunch of red problem areas, like the picture below:
+As a Weebly user, you’ll likely see a bunch of red problem areas.

-This is an embarrassment of a page speed, but believe it or not, that’s a marked improvement over what it used to be.
-For anyone considering Weebly as a tool to build your website, this image should be enough to make you look elsewhere, at least until Weebly improves their page speed.
+It had an embarrassing page speed, while on Weebly.
+For anyone considering Weebly as a tool to build your website, the site speed issue should be enough to make you look elsewhere, at least until Weebly improves their page speed.

 So, what can be done to increase your Weebly website’s page speed?.
 Use a CDN to cache your site and improve load times.

 If you’re looking for a more robust solution for your website, check out Sucuri.
 They offer a professional quality CDN that can really improve the page speed of your Weebly site.

 2. Compress and reduce the size of your images.

 This is one of the most potent ways to increase the load time of your Weebly website.
 Weebly’s photo tool is SLOW, and it will make your site crawl.
 By uploading appropriately sized pictures, you can dramatically decrease your Weebly site’s load times and improve page speed.
 Most images these days are very large – even those that you take with your cell phone can be several mb in size.
 That’s too much for a website, and you should create appropriately sized images.
 To do that, there are a few options.